 Myth Confirmed: A trained human voice singing a sustained high note can shatter a glass.
 This only works because of resonant frequencies.
 A glass has a very simple shape, so it will have a resonant frequency that you can use to build up vibration in the glass until it shatters.
-Objects with complicated geometry and things made up of a variety of different materials (like buildings) won't normally have a single resonant frequency that knocks them down, and at least some of the materials will tend to damp out vibrations.
+Objects (like buildings) with complicated geometry and a variety of materials won't normally have a single resonant frequency that knocks them down, and at least some of the materials will tend to damp out vibrations.
 Resonance doesn't perform amplification of energy, only storage.
 For mechanical energy to build up in the structure, it has to be added faster than damping turns it to heat.

 The exceptions to this rule are usually spectacular and expensive.
 After the horrible counterexample of the Tacoma Narrows Bridge (the bridge pictured in the linked footage), engineers try not to build structures with a resonant frequency any more.